Dardanella (theatre company): Career

-The group attracted the theatre and film critic Andjar Asmara in November 1930; he left his publication Doenia Film to join as he believed the troupe dedicated to the betterment of the toneel as an art form and not only motivated by financial interests like the earlier stambul troupes.
+The group attracted the theatre and film critic Andjar Asmara in late 1929; he left his publication Doenia Film to join as a publicity and press role, as he believed the troupe dedicated to the betterment of the toneel as an art form and not only motivated by financial interests like the earlier stambul troupes.
 Andjar's wife Ratna also joined.
 He numerous wrote stage plays for the troupe, generally dealing with more serious and mature topics than Piedro; these were in part aimed at the growing intellectual native population.

 Dardanella began losing its popularity in the early 1930s.
 In 1936 Dardanella went to India to record a film adaptation of Andjar's Dr Samsi, which followed a doctor who was blackmailed after an unscrupulous Indo discovered he had an illegitimate child.
 This plan was not brought to fruition, and afterwards Piedro, Dja', and some thirty-odd players went to the United States via Egypt and Europe, soon disbanding.
 Meanwhile, Andjar and Ratna Asmara returned to the Indies, establishing their own troupe named Bollero with Bachtiar Effendi, who had joined Dardanella shortly before its dissolution.

 In the 1940s numerous former Dardanella actors and personnel entered the film industry, including Andjar and Ratna Asmara, as well as Ferry Kock and his wife Dewi Mada.
 Several stage plays used by the troupe were also adapted to film, including Rentjong Atjeh (Rencong of Aceh; 1940), and Gadis Desa (Maiden from the Village; 1949).